ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/style-the-app.md

 ```

 ### Other Styles

+The design team would like a few other styles applied throughout our app.

 First, our design team wants a slightly more obvious radius on our cards.
 Since this is in the light DOM we can use traditional styling techniques to accomplish this.